Hokkaido: Transportation

 Hokkaido's only land link to the rest of Japan is the Seikan Tunnel.
 Most travellers travel to the island by air: the main airport is New Chitose Airport at Chitose, just south of Sapporo.
-One of the airlines, Air Do was named after Hokkaidō.
+One of the airlines, Air Do was named after Hokkaido.

-Hokkaidō can be reached by ferry from Sendai, Niigata and some other cities, with the ferries from Tokyo dealing only in cargo.
+Hokkaido can be reached by ferry from Sendai, Niigata and some other cities, with the ferries from Tokyo dealing only in cargo.
 The Hokkaido Shinkansen takes passengers from Tokyo to near Hakodate in slightly over four hours.
 There is a fairly well-developed railway network, but many cities can be accessed only by road.
 The coal railways were constructed around Sapporo and Horonai during the late 19th century, as advised by American engineer Joseph Crawford.

-Hokkaidō is home to one of Japan's Melody Roads, which is made from grooves cut into the ground, which when driven over causes a tactile vibration and audible rumbling transmitted through the wheels into the car body.
+Hokkaido is home to one of Japan's Melody Roads, which is made from grooves cut into the ground, which when driven over causes a tactile vibration and audible rumbling transmitted through the wheels into the car body.